Currently Enrolling Trials

-Solosec is specifically indicated for the treatment of bacterial vaginosis in adult women and for the treatment of Trichomoniasis vaginalis in patients 12 years of age and older.
+Solosec is specifically indicated for the treatment of bacterial vaginosis and for the treatment of Trichomoniasis vaginalis in patients 12 years of age and older.

 Solosec is supplied as oral granules.
 The recommended dosage of Solosec is a single 2-gram packet of granules taken once orally, without regard to the timing of meals.
 Open the Solosec packet by folding over the corner (marked by an arrow) and tearing across the top.
 Sprinkle the entire contents of the packet onto applesauce, yogurt or pudding.
 The granules will not dissolve.
 Consume all of the mixture within 30 minutes without chewing or crunching the granules.
 A glass of water may be taken after the administration of Solosec to aid in swallowing.
 The granules are not intended to be dissolved in any liquid.

 Adverse effects associated with the use of Solosec for BV may include, but are not limited to, the following: